Cult of the Supreme Being: Festival of the Supreme Being

-To inaugurate the new state religion, Robespierre declared that 20 Prairial Year II (8 June 1794) would be the first day of national celebration of the Supreme Being, and future republican holidays were to be held every tenth day—the days of rest (décadi) in the new French Republican Calendar.
+To inaugurate the new state religion, Robespierre declared that 20 Prairial Year II (8 June 1794, also the Christian holiday of Pentecost) would be the first day of national celebration of the Supreme Being, and future republican holidays were to be held every tenth day—the days of rest (décadi) in the new French Republican Calendar.
 Every locality was mandated to hold a commemorative event, but the event in Paris was designed on a massive scale.
-The festival was organized by the artist Jacques-Louis David and took place around a man-made mountain on the Champ de Mars.
+The festival was organized by the artist Jacques-Louis David and François Joseph Talma and took place around a man-made mountain on the Champ de Mars.
 Robespierre assumed full leadership of the event, forcefully—and, to many, ostentatiously—declaring the truth and "social utility" of his new religion.
 While earlier Revolutionary festivals were more spontaneous, the Festival of the Supreme Being was meticulously planned.
 Historian Mona Ozouf has noted how the "creaking stiffness" of the event has been seen by some to foreshadow "the sclerosis of the Revolution."